ColonyPlusPlus/ColonyPlusPlus/README.md

 At the moment, the mod mainly sits as a base framework for other mods, while adding a few food items and recipes.
 In the future we plan to add over 200 items to the game with recipes, as well as balancing a lot of the game.
 Check out the [changelog](https://raw.githubusercontent.com/ColonyPlusPlus/ColonyPlusPlus/master/ColonyPlusPlus/gamedata/colonyplusplus-changelog.txt) for the latest changes.

+At the moment we're still using a few assets from the [Smooth Operator](https://mods.curse.com/texture-packs/minecraft/230576-smooth-operator) Minecraft texture pack!
+We'll be replacing those as soon as possible!

 ## How To Install

 Copy the contents of `/ColonyPlusPlus/gamedata` to the gamedata folder for Colony Survival.
 The game will then load the mod correctly!